Kortemme-Lab/sequence-tolerance/analysis/README.rst

 - Frobenius distance; and
 - Rank top.

-For more complete explanations of the metrics, the reader is referred to the 2010 publication from Smith and Kortemme.
+For more complete explanations of the metrics, the reader is referred to the 2010 publication from Smith and Kortemme [1]_.
 Much of the text below paraphrases explanations from that paper.
 In that paper, the authors mention that the combination of all of the metrics helped to guide and improve performance of their method.